 Google is certainly the go-to site for Internet searches, used for over five billion a day, and it also offers a free popular e-mail service.
 But are you about to be “Scroogled,” as competitor Microsoft asks?

 Starting next month, Google will be putting users’ names and photos in advertisements without compensation.
 The “shared endorsements,” which begin Nov.
 11, will feature users’ images in ads for companies they’ve previously endorsed or reviewed online.
 The ads will appear only for users in the same social circle – so your Google friend’s face will be pitching you the bakery they’ve reviewed when you Google search for nearby bakeries.

-Google’s move toward personalized advertisements mirrors Facebook’s sponsored stories, which features users’ profile pictures and names in advertisements that show up in the news feeds of friends on the site — a program that rubbed privacy advocates the wrong way.
+Google’s move toward personalized advertisements mirrors Facebook’s sponsored stories, which features users’ A personal page you create on a social networking or other website to share information about yourself and communicate with others pictures and names in advertisements that show up in the news feeds of friends on the site — a program that rubbed privacy advocates the wrong way.

 Meanwhile, Google competitor Microsoft is trying to take advantage of the negativity surrounding its rival.
 Microsoft launched a “Scroogled” ad campaign to promote its Outlook e-mail service and its Bing search engine with TV spots like this one:

 But Microsoft overstates many of Google’s drawbacks while promoting its own services.
 The commercial shows an insensitive ad running next to an e-mail about a cat death, but Google claims to take steps to prevent certain ads from appearing next to e-mails about a catastrophe.